webplatform/docs-wpd/Community/Meetings/General/2014/0131_raw_mtg_notes/index.md

 9:37 … I have to install tools to make sure.
 9:38 … wish I could have more reassurance.
 9:38 julee: if you install tools, you'll be able to predict better.
-9:38 renoirb : I see in current tools what's happening 9:38 … But when you see 503s, I need to adjust things.
+9:38 renoirb&#160;: I see in current tools what's happening 9:38 … But when you see 503s, I need to adjust things.
 9:39 … Errors on servers are always going to be a 503 or whatever.
 9:41 ckwalsh [~ckwalsh@facebook/platform/ckwalsh] entered the room.